Content from Introduction

 Terraform is a tool to define, provision, and manage cloud infrastructure using configuration scripts.

 In this tutorial, we use Terraform scripts to create the Kubernetes cluster in a single step.
-The advantage - compared to plain command-line gcloud commands - is that we can easily configure input variables.
+The advantage - compared to plain command-line gcloud commands - is that we can easily configure the cluster using input variables.
 Also, after the workflow finishes, it is easy to delete the resources in a single step.

 Kubernetes